richardc/puppet-datacat/README.md

 -------

-The template is evaluated by the agent at the point of catalog evaluation, this means you cannot call out to puppet parser functions as you would when using the usual `template()` function.
+The template is evaluated by the agent at the point of catalog evaluation, this means you cannot reference variables from your manifests with the @ syntax or call out to puppet parser functions as you would when using the usual `template()` function.

 Copyright and License